Luis Robert Player Props: White Sox vs. Rangers

-The Chicago White Sox, including Luis Robert (.195 batting average in his past 10 games), battle starter Dane Dunning and the Texas Rangers at Globe Life Field, Wednesday at 8:05 PM ET.
+On Thursday, Luis Robert (.262 on-base percentage in past 10 games, 58 points below season-long percentage) and the Chicago White Sox face the Texas Rangers, whose starting pitcher will be Max Scherzer.
+First pitch is at 2:05 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Rangers.
+In his previous game he had a one-hit showing (1-for-3) against the Rangers.

 Luis Robert Game Info & Props vs. the Rangers